Tuesday, May 13, 2025

 2. Venture beyond the mainland – there’s so much of Fiji to discover

 3. Embrace the culture.
-In Fiji Happiness comes Naturally.

 4. If you plan to visit a village the local School always welcomes pencils, note pads and other small school suppliers.
 Don’t hand out to the children but pass onto the Head Teacher